How We Work

 We simultaneously address the six critical needs of human development to break the vicious cycle of extreme poverty.

 A Hand Up, not a Hand Out

 VIP programs empower local communities to be part of the solution so that villagers are able to meet their own needs.

 Real change comes from the grassroots.
-That’s why 100% of our development staff is Malawian.
+That’s why 100% of our development staff in Malawi is Malawian.

 Our Personal Connection

 We are not distant benefactors, but true partners.
 Many of our supporters travel to Malawi to break bread with and work alongside our Malawian brothers and sisters.

 Women Find Empowerment in Saving: The Story of Chrissy PaundiToday, I got to meet with another couple from VIP’s impact area in Malawi, Chrissy and George Paundi.
 Chrissy, a beautiful woman with a wide smile, greets me over the zoom screen in Chichewa, the local language.
 We exchange the usual formal introductions.
 I know just enough Chichewa to make it through the first […]